HumabHatterZed/WhistleWindInscryptionMods/FULL_CHANGELOG.md

   * Fixed Judgement Bird's special ability not accounting for Airborne or Repulsive
   * Fixed Submerged cards not flipping when targeted by Judgement Bird
   * Fixed the Mirror of Adjustment not properly displaying the Mirror stat icon
+  * Fixed Nothing There and Express Train to Hell being selectable hosts/sacrifices at card merge and campfire nodes
 * 🔧 Tweaks
   * Assimilator, Queen Nest, Cursed, Regenerator, Reflector, Grinder abilities are now modular
   * Tweaked Bloodbath's special ability to better indicate to the player when it has activated whilst in hand
+  * Snow White's Apple now kills survivors at the Campfire
   * Plague Doctor now changes its appearance based on the number of times it has healed cards (change persists even if you reset mid-battle)
   * Piercing ability now has different behaviour when possessed by Staff Apostle
+  * Added placeholder text for when all 3 Magical Girls are on the same side of the board
   * Updated Nameless Fetus's sprites
   * Updated WhiteNight's sprite and emission
   * Mirror of Adjustment now uses the default stat layout